ananya-roy-0926/SCA-optimized-Microgripper/README.md

 Woo hoo!!!!

-Now you are all set to run this code. 😅 project_micro gives the values of displacement and generated temperature for one parameter input (Length of the actuator) through calling_proj project_micro gives the values of displacement and generated temperature for two parameters input (Length and width of the actuator) through calling_proj
+Now you are all set to run this code. 😅

+project_micro gives the values of displacement and generated temperature for one parameter input (Length of the actuator) through calling_proj

+project_micro2 gives the values of displacement and generated temperature for two parameters input (Length and width of the actuator) through calling_proj

 SCA_Microgripper gives the optimized values of the Microgripper parameters